willowell/willowell/CV.md

 * Elevated search term relevancy on the Food Network Canada website by creating an autosuggestion feature using Machine Learning text extraction to locate terms on the website and by leveraging ElasticSearch on WordPress VIP.
   * Explored multiple Machine Learning models using Jupyter Notebooks, spaCy, HuggingFace Transformers, and Sentence Transformers (SBERT).
   * Insured DX by creating the Machine Learning project as a self-contained modern Python Poetry project, complete with Confluence documentation and diagrams.
-* Collaborated in an Agile Scrum team to maintain the Food Network Canada and HGTV Canada websites, refining and elevating editor and visitor UX, accessibility, code quality, performance, SEO, and ad optimization.
+* Collaborated in an Agile Scrum team to maintain the Food Network Canada, HGTV Canada, and Slice websites, refining and elevating editor and visitor UX, accessibility, code quality, performance, SEO, and ad optimization.
   * Developed and enhanced custom WordPress plugins to share functionality across websites, including for analytics and ad optimization.
   * Fixed high-priority user-facing issues with fast turn-around, maintaining close communication with project manager and stakeholders.
   * Provided actionable performance audits using Webpack Bundle Analyzer and Google Lighthouse.